The Pros and Cons of Electric Bikes

 Can Be Used Like a Regular Bike (Without Pedal Assist)

 As you might’ve gathered, our Bluejay e-bike can indeed be used just like a traditional bike.
 Simply skip the step of turning on the pedal assist function and push off.
 And just like that, your e-bike cruises around just as easily as a basic two-wheeler.
 This is a great way to get your heart rate up and take your cycling experience to a higher level.

 Good For the Planet

 Nearly everyone benefits from the use of an electric bike–Mother Nature included.
 With a zippy motor that runs off a battery (instead of fossil fuels), e-bikes offer a trusted form of transportation that won’t release emissions into the atmosphere.
 It also won’t add to noise pollution or leave behind a massive toll on our roadways.
 Even if you swap out just a handful of car rides with bike rides each week, you’ll be minimizing your carbon footprint as you go.
 All of that is possible thanks to a battery-powered motor that can handle long commutes, short trips to the market and even school pickup.
-Bluejay offers an entire array of safe add-ons for little ones, from a roomy bike courier and a highly-visible single bike trailer to an easy-to-use child bike seat.
+Bluejay offers an entire array of safe add-ons for little ones, from a roomy bike courier and a highly-visible double bike trailer to an easy-to-use child bike seat.
 Now, the whole family can join in on this planet friendly choice.